What is anaplasmosis?

 These complications are rare in the vast majority of otherwise healthy people.
 But they are more common in those who have weak immune systems.
-This includes people who have AIDS, cancer, or organ transplants.
+This includes people who have HIV/AIDS, cancer, or organ transplants.
 They may need additional treatments, such as fluids, breathing support, or kidney dialysis.
 In a small number of people, these complications can lead to death.

 What can I do to prevent anaplasmosis?

 - Stay out of wooded and bushy areas with high grass and leaf litter.
 Walk in the center of trails instead.

 - Wear light-colored long pants and long-sleeved shirts, and enclosed shoes.
 Tuck your pants into your socks while out hiking.

 - Use tick repellents such as DEET or permethrin on exposed skin and clothing.